snakewizardd/dda_scaffold/docs/index.md

 This project began one year ago as a purely theoretical exercise—a manual "mathematics of mind" scribble in a notebook, motivated by a desire to explore psychological agency, integrated memory systems, and the link between LLM parameters and a sensing self.

-What started as a set of recursive equations for decision-making has evolved into **DDA-X**: a production-ready cognitive architecture.
-By synthesizing my original DDA theory with the robust engineering of Microsoft's ExACT framework, I have created a system where agents possess genuine, mathematically modeled identity and trauma responses.
+What started as a set of recursive equations for decision-making has evolved into **DDA-X**: a research prototype for cognitive architecture.
+By synthesizing my original DDA theory with the robust engineering of Microsoft's ExACT framework, I have created a system where agents possess testable, mathematically modeled identity and stress responses.

 [**Read the full Origin Story »**](origin_story.md)

 ---

-## 🌟 The Magnum Opus: DDA-X Framework
+## 🌟 The DDA-X Framework

 > **"The mind is not a vessel to be filled, but a fire to be kindled — and sometimes, protected from the wind."**

-DDA-X is the **first agent framework that models psychological realism** in artificial intelligence.
+DDA-X is an agent framework that models **psychological realism** in artificial intelligence.
 Unlike traditional reinforcement learning which optimizes for reward, DDA-X agents possess:

 -   **Identity** — A persistent sense of self that survives across contexts
--   **Rigidity** — Defensive responses to surprise, just like biological minds
+-   **Rigidity** — Defensive responses to surprise, inspired by biological stress responses
 -   **Memory** — Experience weighted by emotional salience, not just relevance
 -   **Society** — Trust dynamics that emerge from predictability, not agreement
--   **Metacognition** — Self-awareness of their own cognitive state
+-   **Metacognition** — Structured self-reporting of internal cognitive state

 This isn't just another LLM wrapper.
-It's a **complete theory of cognitive agency** with mathematical foundations.
+It's a **coherent theory of cognitive agency** with testable mathematical formulations.

 ---

-## 🚀 The Six Revolutionary Discoveries
+## 🚀 Core Formulations

 ### D1: Rigidity-Modulated Language Model Sampling
 $$ T(\rho) = T_{low} + (1 - \rho) \cdot (T_{high} - T_{low}) $$
-When surprised, agents become **cognitively conservative** — the first closed-loop between internal state and LLM behavior.
+When surprised, agents become **cognitively conservative** — a closed-loop between internal state and LLM behavior.

 ### D2: Hierarchical Identity Attractor Field
-$$ \text{CORE } (\gamma \to \infty) \to \text{PERSONA } (\gamma \approx 2) \to \text{ROLE } (\gamma \approx 0.5) $$
+$$ \text{CORE } (\gamma >> 1) \to \text{PERSONA } (\gamma \approx 2) \to \text{ROLE } (\gamma \approx 0.5) $$
-Three-layer identity allowing flexibility while maintaining **inviolable alignment**.
+Three-layer identity allowing flexibility while promoting **strong alignment stability**.

-### D3: Machine Self-Awareness
+### D3: Structured Self-Reporting
 ```python
 if rigidity > 0.75:
     "I'm becoming defensive.
 Can you help?"
 ```
-Agents that **cannot hide** their cognitive compromise from users.
+Agents that **report** their cognitive state to users, enabling transparency.

 ### D4: Trust as Inverse Prediction Error
 $$ T_{ij} = \frac{1}{1 + \sum \epsilon_{ij}} $$